Gabriel Moreno Preview, Player Props: Diamondbacks vs. Reds

 Gabriel Moreno At The Plate

-- Moreno has 13 doubles, a triple, five home runs and 17 walks while batting .286.
+- Moreno is hitting .286 with 13 doubles, a triple, five home runs and 17 walks.

+- In 59.5% of his 79 games this season, Moreno has picked up at least one hit.
+He's also had 23 multi-hit games.

-- Looking at the 79 games he has played this season, he's homered in five of them (6.3%), and in 1.8% of his trips to the plate.
+- He has hit a home run in five games this year (6.3%), leaving the park in 1.8% of his chances at the plate.

-- Moreno has had at least one RBI in 34.2% of his games this season (27 of 79), with more than one RBI five times (6.3%).
-He has also accounted for three or more of his team's runs in three contests.
+- Moreno has an RBI in 27 of 79 games this season, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 21 games this season, with multiple runs three times.
+- He has scored in 21 of 79 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.